onap/dcaegen2/docs/sections/dcaeservice_helm_template.rst

 arbitrary number of environment variables and can contain both literal values and values from secrets. ``applicationEnv`` is optional.
-If it is not present in the ``values.yaml`` file, no microservice-specific environment variables will be set for the microservice’s container.
+If it is not present in the ``values.yaml`` file, no microservice-specific environment variables will be set for the microservice's container.

-Note that ``applicationEnv`` is a YAML object (or “dictionary”), not an array.
+Note that ``applicationEnv`` is a YAML object (or "dictionary"), not an array.

 **externalVolumes:**